aws-samples/aws-flow-ruby-samples/Samples/FileProcessing/README.md

 The *FileProcessing* sample demonstrates a media processing use case.
-The workflow downloads a file from an Amazon S3 bucket, creates a `.zip` file and uploads that `.zip`{.docutils .literal} file back to Amazon S3.
+The workflow downloads a file from an Amazon S3 bucket, creates a `.zip` file and then uploads the file back to Amazon S3.
 The task routing feature in Amazon SWF is illustrated in this sample.

 Prerequisites
 -------------